Jackapoo Breed Summary

 Loving, Loyal, Energetic, Intelligent and Happy

-These little guys are a relatively new hybrid crossbreed and for this reason are not recognised by the Kennel Club yet.
+These little guys are a relatively new hybrid crossbreed and for this reason, are not recognised by the Kennel Club yet.
 They were developed by crossing a Jack Russell Terrier with a Poodle and possess traits from both parent breeds.
-However, the traits that they develop will vary form pup to pup.
+However, the traits that they develop will vary from pup to pup.

-They are a fantastic choice for fist time owners due to the fact they are are very intelligent and eager to please, which in turn means that they are easy to train!
+They are a fantastic choice for first time owners due to the fact they are very intelligent and eager to please, which in turn means that they are easy to train!
 They are also very playful and good around children, meaning they make lovely pets for most families!

 Fun Fact: They are well-known for being calm and gentle meaning they are also good for elderly owners as well!